Super Bowl XLV: First half

-Pittsburgh managed to respond to the Packers' two touchdowns on their ensuing drive, driving 49 yards in 13 plays, which carried over into the second quarter.
+The Steelers managed to respond to the Packers' two touchdowns on their ensuing drive, driving 49 yards in 13 plays, which carried over into the second quarter.
 Aided by Roethlisberger's 18-yard scramble on 3rd-and-9, kicker Shaun Suisham finished the drive with a 33-yard field goal to cut their deficit to 14–3.
-Then after forcing a punt, the Steelers drove to midfield, but Roethlisberger threw another interception, this time to cornerback Jarrett Bush at the 47.
+Then after forcing a punt, the Steelers drove to midfield, but Roethlisberger threw another interception, this time to cornerback Jarrett Bush at the 47-yard line.
 Rodgers then led the Packers to another touchdown in just four plays, completing two passes for 20 yards before running back James Starks' 12-yard run moved the ball to the 21-yard line.
-On the next play, Green Bay increased their lead to 21–3 with Rodgers' 21-yard touchdown pass to wide receiver Greg Jennings.
+On the next play, the Packers increased their lead to 21–3 with Rodgers' 21-yard touchdown pass to wide receiver Greg Jennings.
 Taking the ball back with 2:24 left in the half, Roethlisberger completed a 37-yard strike to wide receiver Antwaan Randle El on their first play.
 After that, wide receiver Hines Ward caught three passes for 39 yards on the drive, the last one for an 8-yard touchdown with 37 seconds left in the half, making the score 21–10 at halftime.
 This was the fourth time in their four 2011 postseason games that the Packers finished the first half with a lead of 11 points or more.
 The first half had taken a heavy toll on both teams.
 The Steelers lost wide receiver Emmanuel Sanders to injury, while the Packers lost wide receiver Donald Driver, along with cornerbacks Charles Woodson and Sam Shields.
 Shields would be the only player among them who would return.